Redocly/developer-portal-starter/reusables/for-developers/_providing-your-logo.md

 ## Example Images

-The examples below show the Fast logo uploaded as a square, and how it will be displayed in the buyer dashboard.
+The examples below show the Fast logo uploaded as a square, and how it will be displayed in the Fast Shopper Dashboard.

 **Uploaded**